-The MBFITS data can be inspected with any pogram that understand FITS Format e.g. "fv" fits-viewer.
+The MBFITS data can be inspected with any program that understand FITS Format e.g. "fv" fits-viewer.
 You can look at the headers and tables and plot different data columns...

 However, most users might prefer a kind of pre-reduced view where you see the amplitude of the scan calibrated in units of the calibration temperature and with real arcseconds for the scanning axis.
 This is provided by the "toolbox" program.
-It is currently in a development phase, but the latest stable version is running on all of the observer-PCs using user: obs2.
-Your normal MPI account should also work, the observer-PCs are connected to the /homes server, but you might need to adjust your PATH environment to get access to all programs.
+The toolbox can be used on the observer-PCs (currently observer7 and observer4) using your normal MPI account.
+You only need to add /opt/bin to your PATH variable.